Mixed-state additivity properties of magic monotones based on quantum relative entropies for single-qubit states and beyond: Additivity of all the - R enyi relative entropies of magic for a specific class of two and three-qubit states

 \section{Additivity of all the $\alpha$-$z$ R\'enyi relative entropies of magic for a specific class of two and three-qubit states}

 In this section, we prove that for a specific class of mixed two and three-qubit states, all the $\alpha$-$z$ R\'enyi relative entropies of magic are additive.
 Previously, it was known that all the monotones in the line $|(1-\alpha)/z|=1$ are additive for pure states that describe a system of at most three qubits.
 Indeed, in the case of pure states, for $z=1-\alpha$ and $z=\alpha-1$, the $\alpha$-$z$ R\'enyi relative entropies of magic equal the log-stabilizer fidelity and the generalized log-robustness of magic, respectively.
 Then additivity is a consequence of multiplicativity of the stabilizer fidelity~\cite[Theorem 5]{bravyi2019simulation} and the one of the stabilizer extent~\cite[Proposition 1]{bravyi2019simulation} which for pure states equals the generalized robustness~\cite{regula2017convex}.
 Since any monotone based on a quantum relative entropy is contained between $\mathfrak{D}_{\min}$ and $\mathfrak{D}_{\max}$~\cite{gour2020optimal}, for pure states $\rho$ such that $\mathfrak{D}_{\min}(\rho) = \mathfrak{D}_{\max}(\rho)$, the latter result can be extended to any monotone based on a quantum relative entropy.

 In the following, we address a specific class of mixed two and three-qubit states.
 In Section~\ref{specific states}, we show that the latter class includes the Toffoli, Hoggar, and $CS$ states subject to global depolarizing noise.
+We do not know whether there exist other two and three-qubit states that belong to this class.

 \begin{theorem} Let $(\alpha,z) \in \mathcal{D}$ and $\{\rho_i\}_{i=L}^L$ be a set of states that describe a system of at most three qubits such that $\rho_i = \Delta_{p_i}(\ketbra{\psi_i}{\psi_i})$ for some $p_i\geq 0$ and a pure state $\ketbra{\psi_i}{\psi_i}$ for all $i=1,..,L$.
 Moreover, let $\tau_i \in \argmin_{\sigma \in \F} D_{\alpha,z}(\rho_i \| \sigma)$.
 If $\tau_i = \Delta_{t_i}(\rho_i)$ for some $t_i\geq0$ for all $i=1,..,L$, then we have that